 In the above diagram, a square side 3 is placed atop the circle's centre, then to achieve the required side length 11 units, adding 3-4-5 triangles either side.
 The square then leaves 1.5 units on each cardinal direction hence the need for an underlying grid of 28 rather than 14 (the diameter).
 This implies that the circle is made first yet someone will make the desired radius and, as we have described, know the square of equal perimeter to that of the circle.
 In Michell, the square is constructed first having made a side length of 11 units but not out of the radius, making the relationship of radius to side length inexplicit as 7 + 4 = 11.
 I would also argue that the square does not need to be built since the extended radius of 11 units is directly one quarter of the circle's perimeter.

 The method proposed here allows one to define a perimeter length by forming one quarter of it, dividing that into eleven parts.
 For instance a double fathom of Saxon feet of 1.1 (a unit used since the megalithic for obvious reasons) is 11 feet, allowing that foot to demark a chosen numerical length and then use English feet to divide that into eleven parts.
 The English mile is 480 x 11 feet long and the furlong 660 feet enabling, in the same way, easy division by eleven under some circumstances.
-The model of the Earth naturally figures eleven in its mean circumference because its radius is 7 times 126 feet long, making its meridian circle length 44 time 126 feet.
+The model of the Earth naturally figures eleven in its mean circumference because its radius is 7 times 126 feet long, making its meridian circle length 44 times 126 feet.
 Hence the utility of this diagram as a basis for creating sacred spaces within circular and square boundaries which are 3168 units in length, since 3168 = 288 times 11.
 Sacred boundaries are revealed as being a microcosm if the macrocosmic Earth, created by a humanity who could know about connecting the world on the surface of a planet with the planetary whole and planetary system beyond.
-Adopting PI as 22/7 seems to be more than a human decision.
+Adopting PI as 22/7 seems to be more than a human decision, a decision in which rationality could be maintained (rational in the sense of knowable as a fraction).

-If one wishes to generate the square of equal perimeter to the circle, one can draw the quadrature points of the inner circle radius 4 units and arc a rope whose length is to the opposite quadrature point of the outer circle.
+If one wishes, despite all this, to generate the square of equal perimeter to the circle, one can draw the quadrature points of the inner circle radius 4 units and arc a rope whose length is to the opposite quadrature point of the outer circle.
 Each corner of the square is defined by the opposite two quadrature points on the inner circle as per the figure 5 below.

 Figure 5 Drawing the square of equal perimeter from the quadrature points of two concentric circles radius 4 and 7